-If you’ve been around someone who has tested positive for COVID-19 or have just returned home from a domestic trip, it’s important to begin closely monitoring your overall health for COVID-19 symptoms.
-You’ll also want to quarantine for 14 days, separating yourself from members in your household and the outside world.
+If you’ve been around someone who has tested positive for COVID-19 or have spent time with individuals outside your immediate household, it’s important to begin closely monitoring your overall health for COVID-19 symptoms.
+If you have been exposed to someone with a confirmed COVID-19 case, you’ll also want to quarantine for 14 days, separating yourself from members in your household and the outside world.
 This is guidance recommended by the Centers for Disease Control and Prevention (CDC), as COVID-19 symptoms can appear up to 14 days after exposure.
 After that two-week period, if you have not experienced any COVID-19 symptoms, you can end your quarantine and carry on as normal.

 Monitoring Your Health During Quarantine

 While you are quarantining, you should stay in a separate room in your home and nobody in your household should visit you.
 Stay away from all public places, including public transportation, and do not share food, drinks, utensils, or cups with anyone.
 As you are quarantining, you will need to monitor your health for COVID-19 symptoms.
 Here’s what you should do:

 - Take your temperature every day, once in the morning and once in the evening—a temperature above 100.4 degrees Fahrenheit is considered a fever, as recognized by the CDC.

 - Pay close attention to any symptoms you’re experiencing: Cough and shortness of breath are two of the most commonly reported symptoms aside from fever.
 Other symptoms include loss of smell or taste, sore throat, runny nose or congestion, fatigue, body aches, and headache.

 - Keep a log of your health throughout the quarantine period, including your twice-daily temperature checks and any other symptoms you’re experiencing.

 What to Do If You Have a Fever or Other COVID-19 Symptoms While Quarantining